-LDSS is a National Statistics provider.
-Following an assessment, the UK Statistics Authority has designated LDSS statistics as National Statistics on the basis of a clear description of the current limitations of the learning disability statistics, and subject to the proposed data collection and methods improvements being implemented from 2016.
-National Statistics status means that the statistics meet the highest standards of trustworthiness, quality and public value.
+In 2016, the UK Statistics Authority designated Learning Disability Statistics Scotland (LDSS) statistics as National Statistics on the basis of a clear description of their current limitations.
+National Statistics status means that the statistics are bound by the Code of Practice for Statistics and meet the highest standards of trustworthiness, quality and public value.

 Pre-Release Access to the Statistics

 LDSS allows pre-release access to the statistics to people who will need to comment publicly on the statistics when they are released.
 This is to make sure they are able to understand the statistics and what they tell us before they make any comment.
 These people have to follow a set of rules called the “Pre-Release Access Order” .
 You can read about these rules here.

 Please see a list of organisations and individuals who have had pre-release access to the latest statistics release here.

 The LDSS team has undertaken a Data Protection Impact Assessment (DPIA) for the LDSS collection.

 The DPIA reports on and assesses any potential privacy impacts as a result of the LDSS collection.

 You can read the DPIA here.